-Reading and vocabulary are likely to be our main area of focus for the foreseeable future: they’re very popular with learners and teachers, and areas that our current platform can handle pretty well.
+Reading and vocabulary are likely to be our main area of focus for the foreseeable future.
 We also have a standalone Khan Grammar course here: https://www.khanacademy.org/ela/grammar.

 To offer authentic, long-form practice for either writing or speaking & listening, we’d need to invest heavily in both research and development, and in increasing what our platform is capable of.
 That would be a really exciting prospect to explore one day, but realistically we probably won't have resources to devote to it in the near term.

 Will you be adding more high school ELA?

 We currently have a 9th grade reading & vocabulary course; we hope to extend to 10th grade and beyond in the future but we don’t have a timeline for that yet.
 We also have a ton of great SAT content over at https://www.khanacademy.org/mission/sat.

 Will you be adding foundational skills practice?

 For younger learners (up to first grade), check out the free Khan Academy Kids app.
 Right now, our focus here at khanacademy.org is on reading comprehension for grades 2 and up.
 We know decoding and foundational skills are areas of huge need for many learners beyond first grade; we hope to explore this more in the future, although we don't know exactly when yet.

 Will you be adding quizzes, unit tests, or assessments?